 I admit, the lure of the Sidoti twins drew me out on my long walks, but with my weight barely changing I knew more drastic measures had to be taken so I abandoned my long perambulations in favor of jogging.
 “In favor of” is perhaps not the right word for there is absolutely nothing about jogging that I like.
 The sweat, the burning lungs, the boredom — nothing about the experience I find pleasurable and my first attempts were humiliating.

 I recalled a few years previous seeing Joey Allegretti, the college-aged son of our family friends down the street, jogging around the block.
-Joey always had a few extra pounds packed on, so I figured if he could do it, so could I. I ran the same circuit he did: down Norwood Avenue to Woodlawn Avenue, take a right, run about 200 yards, turn right onto Ontario Street, past my grandparent’s place up to the corner where the bank with the digital clock stood, right onto New Scotland Avenue for a couple hundred yards then back down Norwood and home.
-According to my dad, who paced it out with the family station wagon, it was point six of a mile.
+Joey always had a few extra pounds packed on, so I figured if he could do it, so could I. I ran the same circuit he did: down Norwood Avenue to Woodlawn Avenue, take a right, run about 200 yards, turn right onto Ontario Street and past my grandparent’s apartment up to the corner where the bank with the digital clock stood, turn right onto New Scotland Avenue for a couple hundred yards then back down Norwood and home.
+According to my dad, who paced it out with the family station wagon, it was one-sixth of a mile.

 My first attempts were absolutely pitiful.
 I could barely make it from our house in the middle of the street down to the corner without my lungs nearly bursting from the effort.
-I would pace around for a few minutes than over to the corner of Woodlawn and Ontario and again pace around a few minutes to catch my breath.
-Then up half the long stretch of Ontario to stop in front of my grandparent’s place, pace around etc. It took me forever to complete once round the block at that pace.
+I would pace around for a few minutes and then run over to the corner of Woodlawn and Ontario to again pace around a few minutes to catch my breath.
+Then up half the long stretch of Ontario to stop in front of my grandparent’s place, pace around, etc. It took me forever to complete once round the block at that pace.

 Eventually, I built up my endurance to do two sides of the circuit around my block before stopping for a breather.
-Then one day, fed up with my slow progress, I said “fuck it” and went round the whole block once…then twice…then three times…then four until I stopped at five laps round the block!
-According to the bank’s clock, I ran a lap on average about five and a half minutes and two and a half miles in about 30 minutes – a snail’s pace, but it was mine, all mine.
+Then, one day, fed up with my slow progress, I said “fuck it” and went around the whole block once . . . twice . . . three times . . . and then four until I stopped at five laps!
+According to the bank’s clock, I ran a lap in about five and a half minutes, and three miles in a little under 35 minutes — a snail’s pace, but it was mine, all mine.